Nithur-M/work-from-anywhere/developer-jobs.md

 <li style="color:rgb(0,0,0);">The ability to work as an independent contractor: We treat you as your own agent and support you accordingly!</li>
 <li style="color:rgb(0,0,0);">Monthly Gym & Fitness Bonus</li>
 <li style="color:rgb(0,0,0);">Paid Time Off</li>
 </ul><span style="color:rgb(0,0,0);">Â <br>Diversity & Inclusion: A company commitment to equal opportunity.
-We do not condone discrimination on the premise of race, color, religion, sexual orientation, age, gender identity or expression.<br><br></span><br/><br/>Please mention the word **IRREPROACHABLE** and tag RMTUxLjgwLjE0My4yMDY= when applying to show you read the job post completely (#RMTUxLjgwLjE0My4yMDY=).
+We do not condone discrimination on the premise of race, color, religion, sexual orientation, age, gender identity or expression.<br><br></span><br/><br/>Please mention the word **IRREPROACHABLE** and tag RMzUuODcuMjMzLjExOQ== when applying to show you read the job post completely (#RMzUuODcuMjMzLjExOQ==).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>